-That way, you can come up with relevant discovery questions for each decision-maker/customer type and develop content, educational materials, and solutions to common problems.
+That way, you can come up with relevant discovery questions for each type of customer and develop content and solutions to common problems.

 Now, it’s also important to understand that every customer is unique.

-The persona templates are more of a shortcut to personalization—aimed at helping you serve up answers/solutions on the fly — and move deals through the pipeline faster.
+The persona templates are more of a shortcut to personalization and are aimed at helping you serve up answers and solutions on the fly.

 Use the Buyer’s Matrix

-The Buyer’s Matrix is a low-tech, but effective tool for personalizing the sales process—without crossing a line.
+The Buyer’s Matrix is a low-tech, but effective tool for personalizing the sales process.

-As mentioned, the Buyer’s Matrix is a tool that helps you better understand the customer.
-That, in turn, makes it easier to personalize your message based on what the individual considers “valuable.”
+It's designed to help you better understand your potential customers.
+That, in turn, makes it easier to personalize your message based on what prospects might consider valuable.